 Today’s blog discusses some of the many benefits of block play in child care.
-These concepts are taken from our new course Block Play.
+These concepts are taken from our course Block Play.

 Educators have long recognized that the block center is one of the most important learning centers in an early childhood setting.
 Among the many types of blocks to choose from, unit blocks are the most essential.
 In fact, unit blocks are universally accepted as one of the most important learning tools available for young children.
 Among many other benefits, block play can assist children with their spatial reasoning and awareness.